-Located near the large Piazza della Liberta, Salerno Harbour is a hive of activity and is a fantastic place to walk through and watch the comings and goings of this busy port.
+Located near the large Piazza Della Liberta, Salerno Harbour is a hive of activity and is a fantastic place to walk through and watch the comings and goings of this busy port.

-Furthermore, if you head towards the Maritime Station and the Molo Manfredi Porto di Salerno, you can walk along a long stretch of pier and view the cityscape of Salerno in all its glory.
+Furthermore, if you head towards the Maritime Station and the Molo Manfredi Porto di Salerno, you can walk along a long stretch of the pier and view the cityscape of Salerno in all its glory.

-At the eastern edge of Salerno there is also the Tourist Harbour that is just as beautiful and features a myriad of tour boats taking passengers out to the Amalfi coast.
+At the eastern edge of Salerno, there is also the Tourist Harbour that is just as beautiful and features a myriad of tour boats taking passengers out to the Amalfi coast.

 Things To Do In Salerno Italy

 The capital of the province of Salerno, in Campania, is the small city of Salerno.
 Located on the Tyrrhenian Sea on the beautiful Gulf of Salerno, the city is within an easy distance of the dazzling Amalfi Coast.
-Famous for being the location of the world’s first medical university, Schola Medica Salernitana, Salerno was an important center for art, culture and learning dating back to the 16th century.
+Famous for being the location of the world’s first medical university, Schola Medica Salernitana, Salerno was an important center for art, culture, and learning dating back to the 16th century.
 Over the years Salerno suffered through many plagues and earthquakes, as well as foreign rule.
 Today Salerno is a city filled with many interesting things to see and do.

 Salerno is often overlooked but it’s a lively city and a crucial crossroads.
 The busy port town is situated between two of the best-known seaside areas of Campania – the Amalfi Coast and the Cilento National Park.
-Salerno was the scene of the Allied landings during World War II and suffered much damage, but today the city has become an important commercial center which boasts one of the largest seaports on the Tyrrhenian coast.
-White it has a prevalently modern appearance, it still retains an interesting and characteristic historic center with a maze of charming alleyways and a wealth of beautiful buildings and monuments.
+Salerno was the scene of the Allied landings during World War II and suffered much damage, but today the city has become an important commercial center that boasts one of the largest seaports on the Tyrrhenian coast.
+While has a prevalently modern appearance, it still retains an interesting and characteristic historic center with a maze of charming alleyways and a wealth of beautiful buildings and monuments.

 Salerno has a long history.
 Probably of Etruscan origin, it became a Roman colony in 197 BC.
-After the fall of the Roman Empire, it was conquered by the Goths, the Byzantines and the Lombards.
+After the fall of the Roman Empire, it was conquered by the Goths, the Byzantines, and the Lombards.
 In 839 AD it became the capital of an independent Lombard principality.
 Robert Guiscard, the Norman ruler, conquered Salerno in 1077, making it the capital of his domain.
-Under the Swabian rulers, it declined while Naples rose in prominence, and in the 15th century the Angevins granted it to the powerful Colonna family.
-It was later passed around other noble families whose names are well-known – Orsini, the Sanseverino and the Grimaldi.
+Under the Swabian rulers, it declined while Naples rose in prominence, and in the 15th century, the Angevins granted it to the powerful Colonna family.
+It was later passed around other noble families whose names are well-known – Orsini, the Sanseverino, and the Grimaldi.
 It shared in the fortunes of the Kingdom of Naples from about 1590 until the unification of Italy.

-Salerno is well known for it’s hot nightlife and entertainment scene, called the “movida”.
+Salerno is well known for its hot nightlife and entertainment scene, called the “Movida”.
 Show up in the area around the town hall in the evenings after 9:00 pm and join in.
 People gather in the street to chat, dine, stroll, drink, and hang out with friends as well as meet new ones.
 Venture into the alleys of the historic center to reach the piazza Largo Campo, another popular gathering spot.
-Nearly every night in the summer and every weekend night in the winter is busy with the “movida”.
+Nearly every night in the summer and every weekend night in the winter is busy with the “Movida”.
 Go out and people watch.
 In Salerno, don’t be surprised if you visit late and find yourself stuck in traffic at 2:00 in the morning!

 The Diocesan Museum is located in the seminary in Piazza Plebiscito, and contains several lovely paintings, along with a famous ivory baldachin (altar canopy) from the 12th century, with biblical scenes and an illuminated Papal Proclamation, also from the 12th century.
 (Free entrance every day from 9 am to 6 pm.)

 The Provincial Museum, housed in a restored wing of the former medieval abbey of Saint Benedetto, holds important archeological items found in the town and in various sites in the province, including a remarkable bronze cast head of Apollo dating to the first century BC.
-Facing the Museo Provinciale, is the interesting Romanesque church of Saint Benedict, consecrated by Gregorio VII, who lived in the attached monastery.
+Facing the Museo Provinciale is the interesting Romanesque church of Saint Benedict, consecrated by Gregorio VII, who lived in the attached monastery.

 The Longobard castle known as Castello di Arechi enjoys a great view over the town and the Mediterranean Sea.
 The Byzantine structure is one of the important sights of Salerno with a permanent exhibit to enhance the spectacular views.